California Resources Corporation: Down For The Count

 The company did hedge some of its production forward but the hedges applied to only a part of the potential oil price range.
 While it's true that the effect of the pandemic and oil price war was unprecedented, the company should have taken the most conservative hedge strategy by giving up the upside to oil prices to guard against a potential disaster scenario which it could not finance.

 This risk also was ignored by analysts who had recommended buying the stock over the past several years.
-In the future, investors should take note of the risk management positions of oil companies with balance sheets that would be vulnerable to oil price crashed because the oil market is inherently volatile and oil prices can fall below production costs for periods of time.
+In the future, investors should take note of the risk management positions of oil companies with balance sheets that would be vulnerable to oil price crashes because the oil market is inherently volatile and oil prices can fall below production costs for periods of time.

 As John Maynard Keynes wrote, "markets can remain irrational longer than you can remain solvent."